Lender

 How does a mortgage broker get paid?

 Mortgage brokers can get paid either directly from the lender or directly from the borrower, but not both.
 When paid directly from the lender, the broker has negotiated a commission between 1 -3% of the loan amount.
 This commission is included in the interest rate.
 The higher the negotiated commission, the higher the rate is for the borrower.
-Our commission is 1.5%.
+Our commission is 1.375 and we have a maximum compensation of $7,000 per loan to make us among the most competitive loan originators.

 How can a mortgage broker offer lower rates than banks?